ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/integrations/akka.net-persistence/integrating-with-akka-persistence.markdown

 {INFO: }
 When configuring the plugin using both Hosting and HOCON, if the same parameters are specified in both,
-the configuration provided via Hosting take precedence and will override the corresponding HOCON settings.
+the configuration provided via Hosting takes precedence and will override the corresponding HOCON settings.
 {INFO/}

 {PANEL/}